tyson-swetnam/porder/README.md

-zip | Zip bundles together and creates downloads (each asset has a single bundle so multiple zip files) zipall | Create a single zip file containing all assets compression | Use image compression projection | Reproject before downloaing image aws | Option called to specify delivery to AWS azure | Option called to specify delivery to AZURE gcs | Option called to specify delivery to GCS
+zip | Zip bundles together and creates downloads (each asset has a single bundle so multiple zip files) zipall | Create a single zip file containing all assets compression | Use image compression projection | Reproject before downloading image aws | Option called to specify delivery to AWS azure | Option called to specify delivery to AZURE gcs | Option called to specify delivery to GCS